19 Career Options After Learning Japanese

 As a customer service manager, you can work for firms that serve clients globally, where having a second language is helpful.

 Suppose you want to work in sales, customer support, or client account management for an international company.
-Then, your Japanese language knowledge can help you succeed.
+Then your knowledge of Japanese can help you succeed.

 You would also be an advantage as they would not need translators to communicate with local offices.
 It would help them boost sales and increase their customer outreach.